Miller Lite: Professional Sports Teams

-Motorsport sponsorship
+Motorsport

 Miller Brewing Company began their NASCAR sponsorship in 1983 with driver Bobby Allison, advertising the Miller High Life brand and later in 1990 with driver Rusty Wallace, advertising the Miller Genuine Draft brand.
 In 1997, the company began advertising the Miller Lite brand on Wallace's #2 Penske Racing car.
 The car later earned the nickname "Blue Deuce", due to its number and blue paint scheme.
 Wallace retired following the 2005 season, and Kurt Busch was named as his replacement.
 Busch drove the "Blue Deuce" from 2006 to 2010.
 The car was driven by Brad Keselowski, who won the 2012 Sprint Cup Series championship.
-Miller Brewing has since dropped the sponsorship from the #2 car, with the last sponsorship occurring during the 2020 Coca-Cola 600.
+Molson Coors has since dropped the sponsorship from the #2 car, with the last sponsorship occurring during the 2020 Coca-Cola 600 and was replaced by sister company Keystone Light since 2021.

 Other promotion in motorsport included the sponsoring of Don Prudhomme's Larry Dixon-driven NHRA top fuel dragster from 1997 to 2007.
 Prior to that, Dixon was sponsored by Miller Genuine Draft.
 Additionally, Miller Brewing sponsored the Unlimited hydroplane of R.B.
 "Bob" Taylor in 1984 with the U-7 "Lite All-Star", driven by Tom D'Eath.
 The following year, Miller switched teams and brands with the "Miller American" Unlimited hydroplane owned by Fran Muncey and Jim Lucero—which resulted in the 1985 National Championship, and APBA Gold Cup wins in 1985, 1986, and 1987, driven by Chip Hanauer.

 For the first time in a video game, it was featured in NASCAR '15: Victory Edition and NASCAR Heat Evolution as a sponsor available to users verified to be over 21 years of age.